 To use a document from Uzbekistan in the Netherlands, you must first have it legalised by the Uzbek authorities.
-This is done with an apostille.
+This is done with a digital apostille (e-apostille).
 This is a simplified form of legalisation which allows you to use your documents in the Netherlands.

 Good to know

 - Documents in Uzbek or Russian must be translated for use in the Netherlands.

 - Your document must be original and complete.
 If it refers to other documents or annexes, these must be included.

 Legalisation of documents in Uzbek or Russian is a two-step process.

 If your document is in Uzbek or Russian, you must have it translated into Dutch, English, French or German by a sworn translator.